 Then there are smaller things like the watches they pair shirts with in photographs on their website.
 This may appear insignificant (though it can’t go unnoticed for a watch enthusiast like me), but these are aspects that truly demonstrate a brand’s attention to detail.

 Andamen is based in Gurgaon and helmed by founders Satvika and Siddharth Suri, who are also married to each other.
 The idea for a premium, world-class India menswear brand with an Indian soul was conceptualised while they were working in the USA.
 Siddharth was with Amazon in Seattle after completing his MBA at Wharton, but the couple left that life behind and moved back to India, to realise their vision.

 I’ve followed the brand since early 2017 and can see that the founders have a very clear idea of what Andamen is and isn’t.
 The idea of modern Indian luxury is close to their heart and it shows.
 What they have done really admirably is strike the right balance between Indian inspiration, modern design and classic styling in everything they create at Andamen.
 The Indian influence on their collections is apparent, but not forced or overdone.

 Price for the Terra Nova is ₹ 4,390 and can be seen on Andamen’s site here.

 Andamen’s shirts start at ₹3,890 and can be purchased online at Andamen.com (the entire shirt collection can be checked out here on their website – their range of colours, designs and interesting styles are truly worth taking a look at).
 Prices are a little higher than other established menswear brands, but I also find the materials and finish to be more premium in quality.
-But our readers get a discount code – see below – that you can use on your purchase.

 This year, they have also added tees, polos and chinos to their collection, which extend the outlook on fabric, details and shades that we see on the brand’s shirts.